 - Describing & Sharing

 The course is based around recorded lectures, broken into short videos.
 These recorded lectures will be complemented with a weekly interactive online tutorial with the course organiser which will allow you to ask questions and discuss topics of interest.
 The concepts and ideas introduced in the lectures are explored in practical exercises to give hands-on experience of applying the techniques.

-Further course information can be found at the link below:
+Further course information can be found in the University's course catalogue: